nslats/IBM_primary_myo_RNA_seq/README.md

-This commit contains the necessary input data and an R markdown file to carry out bulk RNA sequencing analysis.
-This analysis compares IBM anti-cN1A-positive sample to all other controls (IBM anti-cN1A-negative, HC and UT).
+This reposetory contains the necessary input data and an R markdown file to carry out bulk RNA sequencing analysis.
+The analysis compares IBM anti-cN1A-positive sample to all other controls (IBM anti-cN1A-negative, HC and UT).